 If you look up any Athleta piece, in particular, odds are you’ll see hundreds of (positive) reviews along with it.
 That’s because the brand knows what it’s doing when it comes to activewear that’s as supportive as it is stylish.
 For workout-focused athleisure that comes in a wide variety of sizes (the brand gets bonus points for size inclusivity in-store and online), you can’t go wrong with Athleta.

 Size Range: XXS-3X (plus petite and tall)

 Melt Fit combines a lot of different factors that make it an A+ athleisure brand: Trending styles, quality designs, size inclusivity, and unique silhouettes.
 Not only does the brand sell your classic athleisure staples, like leggings and shorts, but it also has coordinating gym staples like gloves and belts.

 Size Range: S-3X

-Alo Yoga has long been a fave of supermodel Kendall Jenner (she’s an ambassador for the brand these days), so you know it’s a cool, trend-focused brand.
+Alo Yoga has long been a fave of supermodel Kendall Jenner and Hailey Bieber, so you know it’s the brand to wear if you want to look cool.
 While the brand’s size range could certainly be improved upon, its well-reviewed pieces and celebrity-endorsed silhouettes make it one of the most popular athleisure brands on the market.